ohmyhub/.lapdots/README.md

 </div>

-# Who put all these dots in my files?
+# Who put all these ⏺'s in my files?

 Hello and welcome to this repository of configuration files.
 You may find something useful here, or at least be amused by my hamfisted system